Reporting an incident is the first step to initialize a cover contract for governance. The reporting process has the following functionalities:

 To perform Sybil attack on Neptune Mutual cover pool, an attacker needs to first generate multiple identities or wallets.
-Each of the wallets not only needs to individually hold NEP tokens but has to stake NEP tokens in the governance pool and wait for a week to witness a resolution.
+Each of the wallets not only needs to individually hold NPM tokens but has to stake NPM tokens in the governance pool and wait for a week to witness a resolution.
 The achieved resolution must be in the favor of the attacker.
 Otherwise, the stake is forfeited.

-Imagine you and me--we are both capable of being an attacker.
-Let's say, I chose to perform an attack by by staking NEP tokens in the governance system.
+Imagine, you and me--we are both capable of being an attacker.
+Let's say, I chose to perform an attack by staking NPM tokens in the governance system.

 You now see that you can benefit by attacking me instead of the system.
-You know that you will get supporting stakes on your side from honest users because you are acting honest yourself.
+You believe that you will get supporting stakes on your side from other honest users because you are acting honest yourself.

 For me, you may or may not attack my attack (thereby defending the protocol) but I will always be fearful of conducting a Sybil attack because of the upfront capital requirement, the need to wait for a week to achieve resolution, and the possibility of losing all of my invested capital.